TheArkive/ahk-pi/README.md

 * Provides links to AHK v1 and v2 download pages / version archives.
 * Allows you to invoke `WindowSpy.ahk`, `help file`, and opt to Uninstall all traces of AHK in the registry.

 Please make sure to use the 64-bit EXE if you are running 64-bit windows.
-The uninstall process for 64-bit AHK won't uninstall reg key `HKEY_LOCAL_MACHINE\SOFTWARE\AutoHotkey` if you use the 32-bit EXE.
+The uninstall process for 64-bit AHK won't uninstall reg key `HKEY_LOCAL_MACHINE\SOFTWARE\AutoHotkey` if you use the 32-bit EXE on 64-bit Windows.

 ## What this does NOT do...